Skip to main content

 This will update the value of target_rpm to whatever its current value is (after 1 hour), and add 50 to it.

-You can use the any pioreactor and any job in an expression - you aren't limited to the job your editing.
+You can use any pioreactor and any job in an expression - you aren't limited to the job your editing.
 For example, the update below will dynamically set the target_rpm to a function of optical density.

 pioreactors: